PKI for busy people

 Signatures authenticate messages.
 Roughly:

-- To sign a message, a code (the “signature”) is calculated using the message and a private key
+- A signature is calculated from a message and a private key

-- Using the public key and the original message, anyone can then verify the signature was indeed calculated using the corresponding private key
+- With only the message and a public key, anyone can verify whether the signature was calculated using the corresponding private key

 Signing the whole message is pretty inefficient, so its hash is signed instead.
 That’s why you’ll see signature algorithms with descriptions like “ECDSA with SHA-256.”